New Jersey Casino and Card Room Gaming

 In 2014, the state also considered loosening the boutique casino law, with the Senate's Atlantic City committee approving a bill that would allow the smaller casinos on the Boardwalk in existing properties with no commitment to expansion, but no further action has been taken on this proposal.

 Atlantic City's 12th casino, Revel, opened on 2 April 2012.
 It cost $2.4 billion to build the luxury resort casino, and the state hoped it heralded the revival of Atlantic City.
-Instead, it was the last piece of good news the Atlantic City brick-and-mortar casino business has received in the last four years.
+Instead, it was the last piece of good news the Atlantic City brick-and-mortar casino business received for six years.

 Increased competition from casinos in Pennsylvania, Delaware, Maryland, New York and Connecticut has fragmented the day-trip casino market in the Mid-Atlantic.
 Atlantic City casinos have struggled to compete in the new marketplace, and as a result, gaming revenue has taken a dive.